darnjo/log-proto/api/README.md

 Log Prototype listening on 3000!
 ```

-Event generation not only constructs the event log, but also creates resources with randomized data that can be accessed from the URL for each data point.
+Event generation not only constructs the event log, but also creates related resources with randomized data that can be accessed from the URL for each data point.

 ## Other Endpoints

 See `app.js` for the endpoints that are exposed.
 At the time of writing, the current set is:

 * `/events` - gets all events that have been generated.
 The response can be quite large.

 * `/events/gte/:entityEventSequence` - retrieves all events greater than or equal to `:entityEventSequence`.
 For instance, if the current log entry is 49 and a new event has been created, the consumer would request `http://localhost:3000/events/gte/50` in order to retrieve events later than most recent log entry.

 * `/:resource/:id` - fetches data for a given resourceName and resourceRecordKey (id).

 For example, going to the following Url: `http://localhost:3000/Property/1810338110164523` results in a response of: